yaoodng7/PEMR/README.md

 ```

 ## Note
 Pre-training, linear_evaluation and fine-tuning are all need audio .wav files.
+We provide the dataset split files of MagnaTagATune and SHS100K.
+The GTZAN is only for training and the covers80 is only for testing.
+All audio files of these datasets are too big.
 If you need the .wav files of music, you can contact us through yaodongai@zju.edu.cn.

 ## Pre-trained Model File
 We provide our [pre-trained model](https://github.com/yaoodng7/PEMR/releases/download/pre-trained/pre-trained_model.ckpt) file obtained by pre-training for 300 epochs with 48 batch size.
 More configuration about this pre-trained model file can be find in https://github.com/yaoodng7/PEMR/releases

-## Detail about dataset folder
-We provide the dataset split files of MagnaTagATune and SHS100K.
-The GTZAN is only for training and the covers80 is only for testing.
-All audio files of these datasets are too big.
-The readers can contact with us for audio files.

 ## Acknowledgements
 Our codes are based on the following repositories: